-- (1) A candidate must satisfy the examiners in all other programme requirements to date before submitting the thesis for examination. - (2) Examiners for the thesis will be appointed by the College Board of Examiners' Executive Committee, which will ensure that: - (a) the examiners are expert in the field of the thesis and able to make an independent assessment of the student; - (b) at least one of the examiners is external to the University of London; - (c) One examiner will normally be a member of staff, or a visiting lecturer, or a visiting professor, at Royal Holloway or another college or institute of the University of London when the nomination is made, or will have held such a position within the last three years.
-If no suitable individual is available from the College or elsewhere in the University, a second examiner who is external to the University may be appointed.
+- (1) A candidate must satisfy the examiners in all other programme requirements to date before submitting the thesis for examination. - (2) Examiners for the thesis will be appointed by the College Board of Examiners' Executive Committee, which will ensure that: - (a) the examiners are expert in the field of the thesis and able to make an independent assessment of the student; - at least one of the examiners is external to Royal Holloway when the nomination is made, meaning that s/he must not have been a member of staff of Royal Holloway for a period of at least three years; - (c) one examiner will normally be a member of staff, a visiting lecturer, a visiting professor or emeritus professor at Royal Holloway when the nomination is made, or will have held such a position within the last three years.
+If no suitable individual is

-- (d) a candidate is not examined by his/her own supervisor, except in the most exceptional circumstances, in which case three examiners in total must be appointed. - (3) After reading the thesis the examiners will: - (a) prepare independent written reports on the thesis prior to the oral examination; - examine the candidate orally with only themselves and the candidate; (b) - (c) make an audio recording of the oral examination.
+- available from the College, a second examiner who is part of the University of London may be appointed. - (d) a candidate is not examined by his/her own supervisor, except in the most exceptional circumstances, in which case three examiners in total must be appointed. - (3) After reading the thesis the examiners will: - (a) prepare independent written reports on the thesis prior to the oral examination; - (b) examine the candidate orally with only themselves and the candidate; - (c) make an audio recording of the oral examination.
 The recording will be kept by the student's academic department for two months, after which time it will normally be destroyed.
 The recording will only be listened to in the event of an academic appeal or complaint, and only by those involved with investigating the appeal or complaint. - (4) The examiners may examine the candidate in addition by written and/or practical assessments on subjects relevant to the thesis. - (5) There are six options open to the examiners in determining the result of the final examination as follows: - (a) If the thesis is adequate and the candidate satisfies the examiners in all other parts of the examination, the examiners will report that the candidate has satisfied them in the examination for the degree. - (b) If the thesis is otherwise adequate but requires typographical or other minor amendments and if the candidate satisfies the examiners in all other parts of the examination, the examiners may require the candidate to make amendments specified by them within one month. - (c) If the thesis is otherwise adequate but requires minor amendments and if the candidate satisfies the examiners in all other parts of the examination, the examiners may require the candidate to make amendments specified by them within three months. - (d) If the thesis, though inadequate, shall seem of sufficient merit to justify such action, the examiners may determine that the candidate be permitted to re-present the thesis in a revised form within twelve months.
 Examiners shall not, however, make such a decision without submitting the candidate to an oral examination.
 The examiners may at their discretion exempt from a further oral examination, on the re-presentation of the thesis, a candidate who under this regulation has been permitted to re-present it in a revised form. - (e) If the thesis is adequate, but the candidate fails to satisfy the examiners at the oral examination, the examiners may determine that the candidate be permitted to represent the same thesis, and submit to a further oral examination within a period specified by them and not exceeding 18 months.